 Make your website faster.

 We've all run into websites that load slowly.
 We've also all heard that every second your website takes to load loses 7% of your users.
-Slow loading is frustrating, and your users know it best, so it's essential to make sure your entire website loads as quickly as possible.
+Slow loading is frustrating.
+We all know that.
+So it's essential to make sure your entire website loads as quickly as possible.

-There are many reasons why performance bottlenecks can build up, but if your website is slow, you need to fix it, or your customers will go somewhere else.
+There are many reasons why performance bottlenecks can build up.
+We’ve outlined how you can identify your website performance issues before, but, whatever might be causing your site speed troubles, if your website is slow, you need to fix it, or your customers will go somewhere else.

 Don't forget about mobile